Blog

 See the difference?
 Anyone reading that knows exactly what you’re aiming for.

-Put this in a simple one-page document.
+Put this in a simple one-page project charter document.
 Include:

 • What problem are you solving